dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 ## Invocation history

 The Invocation History Drawer stores information on dbt invocations in the IDE.
-When you invoke a command (like executing a dbt command such as `dbt run`), the associated logs are displayed in the Invocation History Drawer.
+When you invoke a command, like executing a dbt command such as `dbt run`, the associated logs are displayed in the Invocation History Drawer.

 You can open the drawer in multiple ways:
 - Clicking the `^` icon next to the Command bar on the lower left of the page